morinokami/next-zodenv/README.md

 ### Next.js

-In order to expose environment variables to the browser in Next.js, you need to pass the `nextPublic` option to `zenv` like this:
+In order to expose environment variables to the browser in Next.js, you need to pass the `nextPublic` property to `zenv` like this:

 ```ts
 const env = zenv(